 Child Support Enforcement Agency

-Clarifies the notice requirement to custodial parents in the child support enforcement agency law with regard to income tax refund setoff.
-Establishes an assistant administrator position.
-Clarifies rules relating to hearings and related matters.
-(CD1)
+Clarifies the notice requirement to custodial parents in the Child Support Enforcement Agency (CSEA) law with regard to income tax refund setoff.
+Establishes a CSEA assistant administrator position.
+Clarifies rules relating to CSEA hearings and related matters.
+(SB2977 HD1)

 TWENTY-FOURTH LEGISLATURE, 2008